NebulousLabs/Sia/doc/API.md

 ```
 File string
 ```
-`file` is the ascii representation of the '.sia' that would have been created.
+`file` is the ASCII representation of the '.sia' that would have been created.

 #### /renter/files/upload